eegsynth/eegsynth/doc/installation-linux.md

 sudo pip install sklearn
 ```

-Due to the large number of non Python dependencies, installing the scipy package is easier with apt-get than with pip.
+Due to the large number of non-Python dependencies, installing the scipy package is easier with apt-get than with pip.

 ```
 sudo apt-get install python-scipy